jplulu/ECE-465-Cloud-Computing/single-node-multithreaded/README.md

-# HW1 - Parallelized Single-source Dijkstra's Algorithm
+# HW1 - Single-node Multi-threaded Single-source Dijkstra's Algorithm

 This program is a parallelized implementation of the single-source Dijkstra's algorithm using Java threads.